FanDuel Promo Code

 FanDuel offers games for all 4 major sports, including daily fantasy NFL, NBA, MLB and NHL.
 PGA contests and College Basketball contests are also available in the lobby.
 For game types, FanDuel has a myriad of options.
 Cash game formats include head-to-heads, 50/50s, triple-ups, quadruple-ups and more.
 You can also create private games where you can invite your closest friends to battle it out for your hard-earned cash.

 While FanDuel’s cash game selection is great, they truly excel in the number of Guaranteed Prize Pools (GPPs) they offer.
 Buy-ins for tournaments range from $1 to $1000+, and these large-field contests can feature tens of thousands of entrants.
+If you are looking for player specific prop picks, you’ll need to check out options like Monkey Knife Fight for other contests.

 New FanDuel Game Variations